 Lastly, you will want to collect the necessary funds and make sure to be very firm on collecting.

-Something as basic as changing an air filter is a simple enough task that every tenant should be doing when they live in a home.
+Something as basic as changing an air filter is a simple enough task that every resident should be doing when they live in a home.
 You shouldn’t let them off the hook because it is something they should absolutely know how to do.

 You also want to make sure you understand the different scenarios in terms of actually making the repairs on the property as well.

 Tenants should always communicate with their landlord before making any large repairs because it could interfere with language set forth in the lease agreement.
-Of course, what repairs tenants are and are not authorized to perform can vary by region so be sure to look into your local laws.
+Of course, what repairs residents are and are not authorized to perform can vary by region so be sure to look into your local laws.

-If you find out that your tenant has made unauthorized repairs you may opt to have them pay for the repair.
+If you find out that your resident has made unauthorized repairs you may opt to have them pay for the repair.
 If they have broken the lease in performing the repair you may have the option to pursue eviction, depending on state laws.

 It’s not difficult to figure out when repairs are necessary, but the challenging part can be determining who is responsible for covering the costs associated with the repairs.
 Here’s how you can figure out who pays for what in terms of repairs.